jofraley/Hacking_JavaScript/labs/jsapi/label_with_arcade/lab.md

 }
  ```

  Your app should display a map of all the wineries in Virginia.
-They shouod be labeled with the winery name and list the available amenities.
+They should be labeled with the winery name and list the available amenities.

  It should look something like this:
 * [Code](index.html)